10 Money Saving Tips (that actually work)

 - Dinner from a food delivery app.

-The 30-day rule helps.
+The 30-day rule can help.

-It says to "multiply each small daily thing by 30".
+It says to: "multiply each small daily thing by 30".

-So if spending $20 a day on a coffee and lunch...it looks like this:
+So if spending $20 a day on a coffee and lunch, it looks like this:

 5. The Credit Card Hack